AIRES: A system for air shower simulations: The Input Directive Language (IDL)

 There may be more than one of these statements for each file, and their meaning depends on the order they are placed within the input data stream.
 As an example, let us consider the following statements: \kwexample{ SaveInFile \kwt;somefile None;\\ SaveInFile \kwt;somefile Muons; } They ensure that only muon records will be saved in file\footnote{\kwbf;somefile; actually indicates the {\em extension\/} of the corresponding file, like \kwbf;grdpcles; or \kwbf;lgtpcles; for example.} \kwbf;somefile;: The first statement ``clears'', and the second enables muons.
 If the order is changed: \kwexample{ SaveInFile \kwt;somefile Muons;\\ SaveInFile \kwt;somefile None; } then the result is that \kwbf;somefile; will be considered disabled because the last \kwbf;None; specification prevents any particle kind from being saved in the corresponding file.

 The logical switch controlled by the instruction \kwbf;ADF On;\idlidx;ADFile;, enables the {\em\bfseries portable dump file ,\/} the portable version of the IDF file.

-The summary unit manages more than 180 output data tables that can be selectively included within the output data.
+The summary unit manages more than 300 output data tables that can be selectively included within the output data.
 Each table is identified by a numerical code, and the directives \idlbfx;PrintTables; and \idlbfx;ExportTables; permit including a table listing within one of the output files, or generating a separate plain text file with the corresponding table, respectively.
 The complete list of available tables is placed in appendix \ppref{A:outables}.
 No tables are exported or ``printed'' if no \kwbf;Export; or \kwbf;Print; directives are included within the input data.
 Notice also that there are several options that modify the resulting output.
 Such options control the normalization of histograms, output format, etc. A more detailed discussion on this subject is placed in section \ppref{S:AiresSry}.

 It is strongly recommended to edit a plain text file containing some IDL directives, run the simulation program and analyze the obtained output.
-In UNIX environments this can be made by means of the command \kwexample{Aires < \vkw;myfile.inp;} or, alternatively\footnote{The program \kwbf;AiresQ; uses the QGSJET hadronic model.
-The QGSJET initialization routines do employ a certain time to complete (up to half an hour in some systems), and therefore the execution time of the QGSJET simulations may be longer than the SIBYLL ones.
-Notice however that once the initializations are finished, all the relevant data is written into a special file.
-In the following invocations of the program such data will be read in from the file, thus reducing the initialization time.} \kwexample{AiresQ < \vkw;myfile.inp;} \vkw;myfile.inp; is the name of the file containing the IDL directives.
+In UNIX environments this can be made by means of the command \kwexample{Aires < \vkw;myfile.inp;} or, alternatively \kwexample{Aires\vkw;Model; < \vkw;myfile.inp;} where \vkw;myfile.inp; is the name of the file containing the IDL directives, and \vkw;Model; identifies the external hadronic package linked with the simulation program used (see page \pageref{P:AiresModel}).